top of page

 • Client insurance has covered all of my above methods so far.

-• Cronometer is typically better than Practice Better or Excel when doing in-depth meal planning.
+• Cronometer is typically better than Practice Better or Excel when doing meal planning.

 Time estimate examples: